 No street addresses, no home mail delivery, no traffic lights, no high heels over 2 inches without special dispensation from City Hall … welcome to charming Carmel, California just north of Big Sur.

-By Benjamin Epstein, adapted from Performances magazine.
+Adapted from Performances magazine.

 Welcome to rustic, romantic Carmel-by-the-Sea, 1 square mile of one-of-a-kind personality and passageways, and more than 100 galleries, in a coastal setting known for its windswept pine and cypress trees.

 “Carmel is a boutique experience—no franchise food, no big-box stores, no big-box hotels,” says Hofsas House owner Carrie Theis.
 “The founders of Carmel-by-the-Sea had a vision—a village in the forest by the sea.
 A hundred years later, we’re still doing that.”

 Carmel celebrated its 100th anniversary last year.
 It’s been 30 years since Clint Eastwood was mayor.
 As for those high heels, the 1920s ordinance was intended to defend against lawsuits brought by those tripping over irregular pavements; permits are free.

 This year, the village has been sleepier than usual: Storms buckled a bridge along Highway 1, isolating Big Sur and closing the most picturesque route.
 That said, Highway 101 through Paso Robles is always far quicker—and there are one-hour nonstop flights from LAX to Monterey Airport, 15 minutes from the village.